Buy Tee Shirts

 2002 and 2003 saw Ruby Topaz gain a following at Rhode Island School of Design (a very prestigious, well known Art and Design college) with the 2004 graduating class.

-In 2004 Mark bought a house and decided to redo the studio and all through 2005 and part of 2006 Mark has been on a quest for vintage style gear (Soundelux 251 microphone, Universal Audio LA-610 Channel Strip, vintage guitars and effects, etc.) to record the next CD.
-This CD will include many new songs, as well as the songs from "Mark Bram/Ruby Topaz" that never made it on "Mark Bram/Ruby Topaz Again.
-Steve and Mark have already started work on the first new song, "Thanks for Nothing".
+In 2004 Mark, and his soon to be wife, bought a house and he decided to redo the studio.
+All through 2005 and part of 2006 Mark went on a quest for vintage style gear to record the next CD.
+This CD was to include many new songs, as well as the songs from "Mark Bram/Ruby Topaz" that never made it on "Mark Bram/Ruby Topaz Again.
+Steve and Mark started working on the first new song, "Thanks for Nothing" and then Mark totally redid the studio...again.
+Chris Hallam, who was in Ruby Topaz in the mid 70s, rejoined the live band, on bass, and that band did it's first gig making an appearance at Mark's wedding in 2007.
+They did their first full show in 2009 at AS220.